 After that, we just rode around Dal Lake looking for something to buy, small souvenirs that we could bring back home.
 On the advice of a local, we went to Dal Gate and bought some items from a pedlar there.

 After shopping, we just sat around the lake for a little longer and arrived back at the hotel.
-This was finally going to be our last night in Srinagar and the end of a remarkable trip; one that was going to remain etched in memories forever.
+This was finally going to be our last night in Srinagar and the end of a remarkable trip; one that was going to remain etched in our memories forever.

 - Journey Ahead – Srinagar to Delhi: The Return Journey